WordPress knowledge base plugin is the perfect way to provide online documentation for your customers.

 Tip - Display different widgets in different parts of the knowledge base

-We use the Display Widgets plugin to show the relevant widget in the appropriate knowledge base category.
-That way, we can showcase different products in different sections of the WordPress knowledge base.
+You can use the Widget Options plugin to show the relevant widget in the appropriate knowledge base category.
+That way, you can showcase different products in different sections of the WordPress knowledge base.
 Whichever product the article is about, customers always see the widget for the correct product.

 5. Display your knowledge base content in interactive tables